sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 extreme values (either $+u$ or $-u$) to get a pretty good $\epsilon$-trace.

-For this program, the $\epsilon$-trace we computed happens to be the **worst-case**, which is awesome!
+For this program, the $\epsilon$-trace we computed happens to be the **worst-case**, which is awesome.
 This technique generalizes in a pretty straightforward manner to a backwards static analysis. [^2]

 ## Implementation and Preliminary Evaluation